NAWO: Current issues

 NAWO co-hosted a meeting with Joan Ruddock MP near Parliament Square attended by representatives of key women's organisations and female parliamentarians.
 The objective of this meeting was to highlight the key issues shared among women's groups and to raise these issues within government.
 What came out of this discussion was an idea to form a coalition of women's groups called UK Women's Voices.

 They are also involved in discussions with Iraqi women's organisations and civil society groups, such as Women Living Under Muslim Laws(WLUML) who fear that the new Iraqi Constitution will erode women's rights, as the latest draft states that Sharia law will be the main source of legislation.

 During 2006, before the Football World Cup in Germany, NAWO campaigned and called on football managers, players and FA officials to make a public statement condemning human trafficking, as approximately 40,000 prostitutes were expected to enter the country during the World Cup, many of whom would have been illegally trafficked into the sex industry.

-NAWO annually attend and take part in the United Nation's Commission on the Status of Women at the UN headquarters in New York.
+NAWO annually attend and take part in the United Nations' Commission on the Status of Women at the UN headquarters in New York.
 They are currently lobbying on four issues: sexual offending and rape; UN Special Procedures; the trafficking of women and girls; and the UN Gender Architecture.